WOMEN AFAR OFF (1990)

 – adapting existing work

-The director of the repertoire piece, Siân Hopkins, is a former dancer and rehearsal director with Moving Visions Dance Theatre.
-She performed variations of 'Women Afar Off' between 2005-2016.
-This duet version seeks to embody the essence of the original work through a selected extract.
+The director of the repertoire piece, Siân Hopkins, is a former dancer and rehearsal director with Moving Visions Dance Theatre, performing variations of 'Women Afar Off' between 2005-2016.
+This duet version seeks to embody the essence of the original work through a selected extract of the original work.

-In 2019, 16 MDX graduating dancers performed the work and Dr Ross McKim created a new section to open the piece in collaboration with the cast, which became 'Part One'.
-The aim was to give the opportunity for the cast to explore, experience and make visible numinous revelation, by exploring the themes through creating new material with the choreographer.
-For the duet, we have concentrated on 'Part Two' - the original work.
+In 2019, 16 MDX BA Dance graduating dancers performed the work with Dr Ross McKim creating a new section to open the piece in collaboration with the cast, which became 'Part One'.
+The aim was to give the cast an opportunity to explore, experience and make visible numinous revelation, by exploring the themes to create new material with the choreographer.
+For this duet extract, we have concentrated on 'Part Two' - the original work.

 'Women Afar Off: Part One' (2019)